MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/4-exercise-debug-express.md

 > The files _.vscode/launch.json_ and _.vscode/tasks.json_ are integral to the debugging experience for this project.
 I encourage you to explore those files and copy/refactor their contents for your own purposes.

-## Run and Debug the Application
+## Run and debug the application

 You've set a breakpoint in both the Angular and the Node.js Express applications.
 Now it's time to run and debug them together.

-### Proxy the Requests from Angular to Node.js Express
+### Proxy the requests from Angular to Node.js Express

 The Node.js Express API runs on port **7070**.
 The Angular application runs on a different port, **4200**.
 The Angular application can't make requests across the domains to the Node.js Express application.
 We'll proxy the calls from the Angular application to the Node.js Express application.